 Read more on southernliving.com.
 Photo: The Ryder.

 Travel.
-Small Business.
+Profiles.
 Art.
 Food.
 Home.
 Anything with a compelling character driving the story or that I have a personal anecdote about is usually a fun one.
 I also like writing SEO and e-commerce pieces in these categories as well.

 That said, just because something’s not my “beat” doesn’t mean I won’t write about it.
-I’m curious by nature and a trained journalist so gosh darn it, I’ll find something interesting everywhere!
+I’m curious by nature and a trained journalist, which means I’ll find something interesting everywhere!

 So far, I’ve had the opportunity and pleasure to do work in the travel, lifestyle, home improvement, pharmaceutical, and education sectors.